tanducmai/myportfolio/content/blog/network/introduction-to-networks/network-protocols-and-communications/layered-model.md

       <td>Network</td>
       <td>IP Address, ICMP, Routers </td>
       <td>
-        Creates and addresses packets for end-to-end delivery through intermediary devices in other networks.
+        Routes the information in the network.<br />e.g. creates and addresses packets for end-to-end delivery through intermediary devices in other networks.
       </td>
     </tr>
     <tr>